marcosguida/EarthTech-API/README.md

 [![GitHub license](https://badgen.net/github/license/Naereen/Strapdown.js)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

 EarthTechAPI aims to integrate agricultural zoning data with Smart Platforms for agricultural crops.
-This API allows users to consult updated data from the Brazilian federal government's ZARC system to display mapping information relating to agricultural zoning in the Tocantins region.
+This API allows users to consult updated data from the Brazilian federal government's ZARC system and the PronaSolos System (EMBRAPA) to display mapping information related to agricultural zoning in the Tocantins region and physical and chemical attributes of soil classes and soil drainage classes.
 The main objective is to promote innovation for the progress of agriculture in the state of Tocantins, offering a simple, accessible and objective approach.

 ## ⚒️ Technologies